theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 This abuse of power is further evidenced by the fact that many government projects are funded as black money operations, allowing illegal activities to be carried out with impunity.
 The hypocrisy of the government's position is evident, as it claims to be promoting democracy and human rights while engaging in illegal activities and suppressing free speech.

-The continued persecution of Assange by the government is a clear example of the abuse of power and the manipulation of the legal system for political and military protection.
+The abuse of Assange by the government is a clear example of the power and manipulation of the legal system for political and military protection.
 It is a violation of human rights and a threat to democracy and the rule of law.

 The Church Committee's investigations showed the importance of curbing the government's ability to spy on its citizens and abuse its power.
 The continued abuse of power by the government, as exemplified by the case of Assange, is a clear warning of the dangers of allowing such abuses to continue unchecked.

 ### The Hypocrisy of the Situation

-The persecution of Julian Assange by the US government is a clear example of the hypocrisy of the situation.
 The government claims to promote democracy, freedom of speech, and human rights, yet it engages in illegal activities and violates these same principles.

 Assange's exposure of war crimes committed by the US military should have been a call to action for the government to address these crimes and hold those responsible accountable.
 Instead, the government has focused its efforts on persecuting Assange and suppressing free speech, effectively protecting those who committed these war crimes.